 Although there is no established nationwide sex-while-driving standard offense, engaging in sexual activity while behind the wheel could violate distracted driving and reckless driving laws as well as state indecent exposure laws.

 Although often discussed as a humorous subject, having sex while driving can be deadly.

 Two jurisdictions have specifically designated it as a crime: the city of Detroit has banned it; and the State of Washington categorizes such “embraces” as a specific reckless driving offense. (see Section 46.61.665 of the Washington Code).

-A passenger may be arrested for indecent exposure or public lewdness (or committing a lewd act), but the driver will bear the brunt of charges and be subject to the greater penalty -- reckless driving.
+A passenger may be arrested for indecent exposure or public lewdness (or committing a lewd act), but the driver will bear the brunt of charges and be subject to the greater penalty -- reckless or distracted driving.